 DUI cases are typically open-and-shut.
 Your blood alcohol content, or BAC, is usually enough for the judge to convince you of the DUI charge.
 However, having a lawyer can also be beneficial.
+You can go here to understand the types of DUI offenses and how lawyers can help you prove your point in the court.
 For example, if you think the breathalyzer malfunctioned, the officers performing the test made a mistake, or you were completely sober, a good lawyer will help you fight your charges.

 Prepare for Court